 Now the corporate powers who profit from GMOs have found an opening into European markets.
 The TransAtlantic Trade and Investment Partnership (TTIP) talks that opened in June will consider the GMO restrictions among dozens if not hundreds of other disputes involving the U.S. and its European Trading Partners.
 Those talks are secret.

-According to a leaked draft mandate from the EU (PDF) the wide scope of the negotiations includes “goods and services as well as rules on trade and investment related issues with particular focus on removing unnecessary regulatory barriers.”
+According to a leaked draft mandate from the EU (link no longer available) the wide scope of the negotiations includes “goods and services as well as rules on trade and investment related issues with particular focus on removing unnecessary regulatory barriers.”
 This meshes with what the Office of the United States Trade Representative calls removing “technical barriers for trade.”
 In other words, they want European markets to be open to GMOs.
 The lobbying watchdog Corporate Europe Observatory has the story.

 We don’t often think of genetically engineered crops in terms of foreign diplomacy.
 But when foreign diplomacy, in the guise of trade initiatives, becomes a tool of corporations to inflict products on those who don’t want them, something is amiss.